ldijkman/ESPxWebFlMgr/README.md

 line 44 fill ssid and pasword for your wifirouter connection

+upload data directory to ESP8266 LittleFS (Descripton HowToDoTHAT in ESP8266basic   example)

-run it and browse to the ip what is given in serial monitor
+program the ESP8266 and Browse to the IP that is given in serial monitor

+---

 https://github.com/ldijkman/ESPxWebFlMgr/blob/master/examples/ESP8266basic/ESP8266basic.ino